 - Immune thrombocytopenia.
 This type is caused by autoimmune diseases, such as lupus and rheumatoid arthritis.
 The body's immune system mistakenly attacks and destroys platelets.
 If the exact cause of this condition isn't known, it's called idiopathic thrombocytopenic purpura.
 This type more often affects children.

 - Bacteria in the blood.
 Severe bacterial infections involving the blood (bacteremia) may lead to destruction of platelets.

-- Thrombotic thrombocytopenic purpura (TTP).
-TTP is a rare condition that occurs when small blood clots suddenly form throughout your body, using up large numbers of platelets.
+- Thrombotic thrombocytopenic purpura.
+This is a rare condition that occurs when small blood clots suddenly form throughout your body, using up large numbers of platelets.

 - Hemolytic uremic syndrome.
 This rare disorder causes a sharp drop in platelets, destruction of red blood cells and impairment of kidney function.
 Sometimes it can occur in association with a bacterial Escherichia coli (E. coli) infection, such as may be acquired from eating raw or undercooked meat.

 - Medications.
-Certain medications can reduce the number of platelets in your blood by confusing the immune system and causing it to destroy platelets.
-Examples include heparin, quinidine, quinine, sulfa-containing antibiotics, interferon, anticonvulsants and gold salts.
+Certain medications can reduce the number of platelets in your blood.
+Sometimes a drug confuses the immune system and causes it to destroy platelets.
+Examples include heparin, quinine, sulfa-containing antibiotics and anticonvulsants.

 You Are ...
 The Campaign for Mayo Clinic